 Pride of Place - Plant a Mini Orchard

-Select varieties of fruit trees that you like to eat, and that are suited to where you live – check your local garden centre to see what they recommend.
+Select varieties of fruit trees that you like to eat, and that are suited to where you live – check your local garden centre for top recommendations in your region.
 We’ve selected a hardy, easy care range of trees and shrubs to plant, that are easy to keep on the smaller side:

-- Feijoas (a couple of different varieties to enhance pollination)
+- Feijoas (a couple of different varieties to enhance pollination - discover feijoa varieties here)

 - Dwarf citrus (e.g. mandarin, lemon, lime)

-- Blueberries (a combination of varieties of the same type to ensure good cross pollination)
+- Blueberries (select a combination of varieties of the same type to ensure good cross pollination - discover blueberry varieties here)

 - Dwarf apple trees

-Once you have selected your plants, it’s time to get the soil prepared – the better the soil, the better your fruit plants will grow.
+Once you have selected your plants, it’s time to prepare the soil – the better the soil, the better your fruit plants will grow.

 The best times to plant are early in the morning or late in the day, so the plants aren’t exposed to the hot sun straight away.